deepomicslab/plasmid_web/docs/Analysis_explore.md

 # How to perform PlasmidScope analyses

-PlasmidScope supplies automatic analysis workflows for users to study their customized plasmids efficiently.
+PlasmidScope supplies online analysis workflows for users to study their customized plasmids efficiently.
 The workflow encompasses pipelines for genome annotation and genome comparison analysis.
 Click ``Analysis`` on the navigation bar to get started.

 ## Genome Annotation
 Click ``Genome Annotation`` button and perform genome annotation.
 Users can run demo data or directly view demo results.
 We also provide the example inputs.